ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 Finally, I would like to thank `leeloo1313` for the encouragement and help in writing this setup guide.

-# Coming
-* An auto setup for the whole process.
-* Setting an android emulator on windows and bypassing SSL pinning, and more ...

 ---

 If you liked this content and want to encourage me for more, you can [buymeacoffee](https://www.buymeacoffee.com/ab2pentest).